scliff6262/books-react-frontend/README.md

 ```

 The application can then be started using "foreman."
 This will start the rails server as well as launch the React app.
+(Make sure you are in the books-react directory when using foreman.)

 ```
 foreman start -p 3000